erakin027/Worker-Management-System-Refined/README.md

 ---

 ## Building & Run Instructions

+To run the Customer Application (C++) and the Worker/Admin Application (Java) at the same time, you will need to use two separate terminal windows.
+Each terminal runs its own independent module.

+**Note:**  You may open as many terminals as you like to simulate multiple customers and multiple workers concurrently.
+The instructions below describe how to launch one instance of each module, but you can repeat the steps to run additional instances.

 ### C++ customer End
 This project uses **CMake**.
 All headers needed like nholmann/json.hpp and GoogleTest are bundled inside the project, so no installation is required.